News flashes /

-The objective is to illustrate with concrete examples why and how the integration of a gender perspective brings added value to the prevention and fight against corruption.
-The hearing will be co-chaired by Ms Nataša Vučković, Chairperson of the Committee on Rules of Procedure, Immunities and Institutional Affairs and by Ms Gisela Wurm, Chairperson of the Committee on Equality and Non-Discrimination.
+The objective was to illustrate with concrete examples why and how the integration of a gender perspective brings added value to the prevention and fight against corruption.
+The hearing was co-chaired by Ms Nataša Vučković, Chairperson of the Committee on Rules of Procedure, Immunities and Institutional Affairs and by Ms Gisela Wurm, Chairperson of the Committee on Equality and Non-Discrimination.

-The hearing is open to the public and to the press.
+The hearing was open to the public and to the press.

 Corruption amongst members of parliament, judges and prosecutors: Belgium must step up its action regarding integrity and transparency